The biggest question for most SEOs who optimize centralized sites these days is how to optimize content to

 How can we use entities for content optimization?

-Let me be straight upfront: I don’t think we can go beyond using entities as a guide to create and optimize content, but not yet as tool that delivers hard data.
+Let me be straight up front: I don’t think we can go beyond using entities as a guide to create and optimize content but not yet as a tool that delivers hard data.
 I do think that several SEO tool vendors will find a way to quantify the relevant coverage of one or several entities in content, but we’re not there, yet.

 Let me list a couple of caveats before we dive deeper.

 First, be aware that we don’t know for sure how much weight Google gives entities as a quality signal for content.
 The algorithm updates we saw in 2018 and 2019 seem to be strongly connected to an improved understanding of language for Google, as described by AJ Kohn in the article I linked above.

 Second, content is by far not the only quality signal (think: ranking factor) out there.
 Google uses hundreds of factors to rank results.
 So, it’s not like you “fix your entities and rank #1”.

 Third, this approach helps discover topics you’re not covering or should write about.
 It’s easy to get lost in words when looking at entities but what you’re really trying to get at is what greater topics and sub-topics you should be covering in your content.

 said written, the thought process is that good-ranking content must cover more (relevant) entities than content that doesn’t rank well.
 Thus, if we can reverse engineer what entities the best-ranking content covers, we can improve our own.

 To assess entities of a page, we can use Google’s Natural Language Processing API, either through the API or by simply copying/pasting content into the demo feature on the landing page.